I was hanging out with my best friend’s daughter this morning while my friend ran errands. We will call her L.

 The medical community knows that dysphasia is common among people who have had brain injuries, such as concussions and the likes.
 They know that when your brain takes a direct hit, it damages it.

 At the same time, your brain can also be under attack in other ways.
 It could be an inside job if you will.
-Some ailments, unfortunately, come with a degenerative factor, meaning that the brain cannot produce any more cells and other scientific stuff, so your speech and understanding suffering.
+Some ailments, unfortunately, come with a degenerative factor, meaning that the brain cannot produce any more cells and other scientific stuff, so your speech and understanding suffer.
 This could be a disease like Alzheimer’s or maybe a stroke.

 But the problem remains.
 No one has a clue as to why your brain is acting all out of whack.
 Well, I guess I shouldn’t say any clue at all.